-- We recognise that change can be difficult for any child, especially for children with SEND. - Children with significant SEND have their own All About Me book, which acts as a communication passport.
-Shared with new staff, this contains information about the children's needs and enables staff to be fully informed regarding necessary support and arrangements for the child's needs.
+- We recognise that change can be difficult for any child, especially for children with SEND. - Children's Pupil Passports and additional Learning Plans will be shared with new staff, containing information about the children's needs and enabling staff to be fully informed regarding necessary support and arrangements for the child's needs.
 These children have additional visits to the new classroom to familiarise themselves, taking pictures and videos to support familiarity and reduce anxiety. - Moving up day during the summer term helps children prepare for the new term.
-All children have a morning with their new class teacher to afford opportunities to become familiar with new adults, a new environment and changes in classroom routines. - For children in the EYFS there is a programme of visits with staggered entry and opportunities for parents and children to meet new teachers, e.g. at Stay and Play - Home visits take place for children entering Nursery and Reception, prior to starting school. - Termly Parents' Forum
+All children have a morning with their new class teacher to afford opportunities to become familiar with new adults, a new environment and changes in classroom routines. - For children in the EYFS there is a programme of visits with staggered entry and opportunities for parents and children to meet new teachers, e.g. at Stay and Play - Nursery or Pre-school visits take place for children entering Reception, prior to starting school. - Termly Parents' Forum